nihalpasham/rustBoot-book/src/arch/partitions.md

 > **rustBoot Defaults:**
 > - By default, public keys used for firmware validation are embedded in `rustBoot-firmware` during a factory-image-burn.
 However, rustBoot also offers the option to retrieve them from secure-hardware (ex: crypto-elements).
-> - The `BOOT` partiton is the only partition from where we boot a firmware image.
+> - The `BOOT` partiton is the only partition from which we can boot a firmware image.
 The firmware image must be linked so that its entry-point is at address `256 + BOOT_PARTITION_ADDRESS`.
 > - `BOOT` firmware is responsible for downloading a new firmware image via a secure channel and installing it in the `UPDATE` partition.
 To trigger an update, the `BOOT` firmware updates the `status byte` of the `UPDATE` partition and performs a reboot.
 This will allow the bootloader to `swap the contents` of `BOOT` partition with that of the `UPDATE` partition.

 ## Linux System Updates: